 Compliance visit tests: Checking compliance under the Risk Based Approach: MSBs

-For most small and medium MSBs, the basic requirements for effective AML controls are compliance with the minimum legal requirements for customer due diligence and transaction monitoring (and for money transmitters, Complete Information on the Payer under the EC Payments Regulation), together with the ability to recognise higher-risk situations and respond with additional measures to mitigate the increased risk and identify and report suspicious activity to SOCA .
+For most small and medium MSBs, the basic requirements for effective AML controls are compliance with the legal requirements for customer due diligence and transaction monitoring (Regulation (EU) 2015/847 on information accompanying transfers of funds), together with the ability to recognise higher-risk situations and respond with additional measures to mitigate the increased risk and identify and report suspicious activity to NCA .

 During compliance checks on MSBs officers should check that they have included how to deal with directions issued under the Counter Terrorism Act 2008 and other financial sanctions in their anti money laundering systems and processes and that these processes are operating in accordance with the policy.